eknelson17/data-viz-experiments/README.md

 This mini-project was the result of a research spike done for my job, so the "us" and "we" uses below refer to my team at Vista Higher Learning.

+I used `python -m SimpleHTTPServer 8080` to run a local server to see my graphs.

 ## Comparison Notes

 ### C3